Pesticide Regulations Part-4

 Why Illegal pesticides business flourish?

-Illegal pesticides are attractive to farmers because they are less expensive than legitimate products.
+because they are less expensive than legitimate products.
 Their price can be as low as 60% of the price of legitimate, branded pesticides.

 Another key driver of trade in illegal pesticides is the high-profit margins associated with this criminal activity.
 The margins on non-genuine, illegal pesticides can be as much as 25-30%, compared to 3-5% for legitimate products.
 Several factors contribute to these high-profit margins.